Canada beats Sweden in OT to open 4 Nations | Globalnews.ca

-MONTREAL – Mitch Marner scored at 6:06 of 3-on-3 overtime as Canada edged Sweden 4-3 to open the 4 Nations Face-Off tournament Wednesday.
+Crosby had three assists, including the setup on Mitch Marner’s winner at 6:06 of 3-on-3 overtime, as Canada edged Sweden 4-3 in a riveting opener to the 4 Nations Face-Off tournament.

-The Toronto Maple Leafs winger ended a back-and-forth extra period where both teams had plenty of chances to secure the win when he ripped a shot upstairs on Filip Gustavsson.
+The country’s 37-year-old captain received the loudest ovation before puck drop — until Montreal native and hockey great Mario Lemieux walked out of the tunnel — and then combined with Connor McDavid to set up Nathan MacKinnon’s power-play opener just 56 seconds into the first period.

+“To have an ovation like that here was really special,” said Crosby, whose country has now won 26 games in a row with him in the lineup.
+“It’s something I’ll always remember.”

-Nathan MacKinnon, Brad Marchand and Mark Stone had the other goals for the Canadians, who got 23 saves from Jordan Binnington.
-Sidney Crosby added three assists in NHL players’ return to high-level international competition.
+Brad Marchand and Mark Stone had the other goals for the Canadians, who got 23 saves from Jordan Binnington in NHL players’ return to high-level international competition.

 Jonas Brodin, Adrian Kempe and Joel Eriksson Ek replied for the Swedes.
 Gustavsson stopped 24 shots.
 Lucas Raymond chipped in two assists.

-Canada earned two points in the standings for the extra-time victory, while Sweden secured one for the loss after regulation.
+Canada, which lost defenceman Shea Theodore for the rest of the tournament when he took a hit in the second period, earned two points in the standings for the extra-time victory.
+The Scandinavians secured one for the loss after regulation.

+“We’ll take the point and move forward,” Swedish captain Victor Hedman said.
+“Really happy with the way we were playing most of the night.
+It was a phenomenal atmosphere.”

 The United States and Finland meet Thursday in those countries’ first games at the round-robin event that’s serving as an appetizer ahead of the NHL’s return to the Olympics in 2026.